Covid-19 update (21 June 2021)

 All of our car parks and toilets are open.
 Please check the latest information on our car parks and toilets page.

-Our National Park Centres at Sutton Bank and Danby, including the Inspired by… gallery, are currently closed.
-Our outdoor grounds and toilets are open at Sutton Bank but toilets may be operating at a reduced capacity to assist with social distancing; you may also find them closed for additional cleaning during the day, please be patient.
-While the grounds at The Moors National Park Centre are also open, please note that the toilets are currently closed for refurbishment.
+Our National Park Centres at Sutton Bank and Danby have reopened although we have restricted access to some activities and facilities to ensure that social distancing is suitably maintained inside.
+Our outdoor grounds and toilets are open but toilets may be operating at a reduced capacity to assist with social distancing; you may also find them closed for additional cleaning during the day, please be patient.

-Park Life Café is operating a limited takeaway service at Sutton Bank from their Grab & Go Express hatch (open 10am-4pm daily).
-Park Life Café is closed at The Moors National Park Centre and will reopen on Thursday 1 April (daily 10am-4pm) offering a takeaway service.
+Park Life Café is offering limited inside seating and a takeaway service at Sutton Bank.
+At The Moors National Park Centre, Park Life Café customers are also able to sit inside and outside in accordance with Government guidance.
+Both cafés are open 10am-5pm daily.
 Please follow their one-way system, and stick to social distancing rules and any procedures they have in place.

 These measures will remain under constant review.